Meet the Artist

 Betty’s exclusive art, with its complexity of techniques and images, provides an aesthetic, intellectual, and visual experience that expands with each viewing.
 Her art has added a unique dimension in numerous public, private, and corporate collections.
 Always active in the community, Kovacic has worked as an independent art instructor for over 20 years.
 She teaches several studio art courses for the University Transfer/ Art Certificate Program at the College of New Caledonia.

 Betty is a veteran of numerous solo exhibitions in British Columbia and Alberta.
 Her opening reception and exhibition attendance numbers have broken many galleries previous records.
-Her work has also been included in countless group exhibitions accross British Columbia.
+Her work has also been included in countless group exhibitions across British Columbia.

 In 1997 “The Land and Dreams” won an award of excellence at an inter-provincial exhibition.